valora-inc/react-native-geth/README.md

 ## Description

-RNGeth makes using [Go-Ethereum](https://github.com/ethereum/go-ethereum) ( Official Go implementation of the Ethereum protocol ) with React Native simple. react-native-geth allow to build react-native dApps (Decentralized Applications) transforms your mobile device into a light client node on the Ethereum Network and enables you to easily access Ethereum’s entire ecosystem.
-Interacting with Smart Contracts, make payment,....
+RNGeth makes using [Go-Ethereum](https://github.com/ethereum/go-ethereum) ( Official Go implementation of the Ethereum protocol ) with React Native simple.

 #### What is react-native-geth?
 Is a React-Native module allow you to build dApps (Decentralized Applications) transforms your mobile device into a light client node on the Ethereum Network and enables you to easily access Ethereum’s entire ecosystem.
 Interacting with Smart Contracts, make payment,....